 plot.svm(x, data, formula, fill = TRUE, grid = 50, slice = list(),symbolPalette = palette(), svSymbol = "x", dataSymbol = "o", ...)

 - x – An object of class svm.

-- Fill – Switch indicating whether a contour plot for the class regions should add.
+- Fill – Switch indicating whether a contour plot for the class regions should be added.

 - Grid – Granularity for the contour plot.

-- Slice – A list of named numeric values for the dimensions held constant.
-If dimensions not specified, we can fix it at 0.
+- Slice – A list of named numeric values for the dimensions are held constant.
+If dimensions are not specified, we can fix it at 0.

-- Model – Represents an object of class svm data, which results from the svm() function.
+- Model – Represents an object of class svm data, resulting from the svm() function.

 - Data – Represents the data to visualize.
 It should use the same data used for building the model in the svm() function.

 - symbolPalette – Color palette used for the class the data points and support vectors belong to.

 - svSymbol – Symbol used for support vectors.

 - dataSymbol – Symbol used for data points (other than support vectors).

 SVM allows simple graphical visualization of classification models.

 In order to create our SVM model, we will use the e1071 library and the iris dataset in R.